bartlomein/solidity-call-explorer/README.md

 npm install
 ```

-3.Create a .env file in the root directory with your API keys:
+3. Create a .env file in the root directory with your API keys:

 ```bash
 NEXT_PUBLIC_ETHERSCAN_API=your_etherscan_api_key